 =SORT(UNIQUE(C3:C10&", "&B3:B10))

-The formula returns an alphabetically sorted unique list based on the last name and first names combined.
+The formula returns an alphabetically sorted unique list based on the Last and First names combined.

 Often the purpose of a unique sorted list is for use within a data validation drop-down list.
 To do this, we can use the # symbol after the cell reference to refer to the entire spill range.

 In the screenshot above, the formula is contained in cell G3.
-Therefore =G3# has been used as the source for a data validation list.
+Therefore =G3# is used as the source for a data validation list.
 When the spill range increases or decreases in size, so does the drop-down list.
 It’s like magic!

 Example 6 – Simple formula based Pivot Report